 Introduction

-We using the DGRP to carry out a Drosophila GWAS and identify genes and gene classes associated with successful diapause.
+We used the DGRP to carry out a Drosophila GWAS and identify genes and gene classes associated with successful diapause.
 We developed a novel method for assessing successful diapause, by evaluating not only the arrest of egg development or the recovery of egg maturation but a more stringent criterion: the ability of post-diapause flies to produce viable adult progeny.
-Of the 291 diapause-associated genes we identified, ∼40 has previously been implicated in diapause in flies or another organism.
+Of the 291 diapause-associated genes we identified, ∼40 had previously been implicated in diapause in flies or another organism.
 The classes of genes most over-represented in the diapause-associated set are genes that regulate neuronal development and gonad development.
 We show that Gal4-mediated RNAi knockdown is effective at 10°C, and we identify two neuronal genes required during recovery for post-diapause fecundity.
 We further complement this genetic analysis by identifying neurons in the fly antenna required for successful diapause.
 Our studies implicate the olfactory system as critically important in successful diapause.

 Results

-Quantifying successful diapause across the DGRP lines
+Quantifying successful diapause recovery across the DGRP lines

 Key features of Drosophila diapause include ovarian arrest and post-diapause recovery of fertility (the ability to produce any progeny) and fecundity (the number of progeny produced).
-Whereas the majority of studies of Drosophila diapause focus on arrest of oogenesis, we quantified diapause by assessing the ability of newly-eclosed flies to undergo 35 days of diapause, recover, and produce viable progeny, which is a more stringent test of success (Fig. 1A).
+Whereas the majority of studies of Drosophila diapause focus on arrest of oogenesis, we quantified diapause recovery by assessing the ability of newly-eclosed flies to undergo 35 days of diapause, recover, and produce viable progeny, which is a more stringent test of success (Fig. 1A).

 Quantification of diapause in Drosophila Genetic Reference Panel (DGRP) lines measured as the ratio of post-diapause to non-diapause fecundity.